patstar123/meeting-client/README.md

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss improvements or fixes.

+## Support

+You can reach me via Email or WeChat(ID: patstar123), but I might not be able to respond promptly.

 ## License